JS Hiei: Construction and career

 Hiei, and eight P-2Js were dispatched to the United States from January 25, 1980, and participated in the Exercise RIMPAC 1980 exercise between February 26 and March 18.
-They were the first ships to participate outside Japan, returning on April 2.
+They were the first ships to participate in warfare exercises outside Japan, returning on April 2.

-On March 30, 1983, the 51st Escort Corps was abolished and became a ship under the direct control of the 1st Escort Corps.
+On March 30, 1983, the 51st Escort Corps was abolished and Hiei became a ship under the direct control of the 1st Escort Corps.

 On March 30, 1984, she was incorporated into the 4th Escort Corps as a flagship.

 The FRAM refurbishment carried out from August 31, 1987 to March 13, 1989 improved anti-submarine search capability, individual ship air defense capability, combat command / information processing capability, and electronic warfare capability.
 However, the cost-effectiveness of FRAM refurbishment was not efficient, and similar large-scale refurbishment was only carried out on two Haruna-class vessels.

 On March 2, 1995, due to the relocation of the 4th Escort Group Command to Kure, the homeport was transferred to Kure.

 In 1996, she participated in the Exercise RIMPAC 1996.